George Venables-Vernon, 5th Baron Vernon: Italy

 As a youth, Vernon was taken to Italy, and later returned to live in Florence, where he studied the Italian language and history.
 His whole life was devoted to Dante, to whom he erected a noble literary monument.
 With the advice and help of friends and collaborators, he printed (though not for sale) some then unedited texts and two important works.
 The first of these was Le prime quattro Edizioni della Divina Commedia letteralmente ristampate, London, 1858, a careful reprint of the first editions of Dante's Divine Comedy, edited by Sir Anthony Panizzi with a learned preface.
 This was followed by a remarkable publication, L' Inferno di Dante Alighieri disposto in ordine grammaticale e corredato di brevi dichiarazioni di G. G. Warren, Lord Vernon, London, 1858–1865, 3 vols. folio, of which only a limited number of copies were issued for private circulation.

 The latter work was described by Henry Clark Barlow as one "which, for utility of purpose, comprehensiveness of design, and costly execution, has never been equalled in any country."
 Some of the most distinguished artists and men of letters in Italy were occupied for twenty years in its preparation.
 The first volume includes the text of the Inferno with many unpublished documents; and the third volume, which appeared after Lord Vernon's death, contains 112 original engravings of incidents in the Inferno, views of towns, castles, and other localities mentioned therein, as well as portraits, paintings, plans, and historical monuments illustrating the history of the fourteenth century.

 Membership

 Vernon was a socio correspondent of the Accademia della Crusca, and was a member of many other literary societies.
 He was also created Cavaliere di San Maurizio e Lazzaro in May 1865, in recognition of his labours on behalf of the national poet.

-Marriage and issue
+Personal life

 Vernon married twice.
 On 30 October 1824, he married his first wife, Isabella Caroline, daughter of Cuthbert Ellison of Hebburn, Durham, who bore him two sons and three daughters: